Program Type:

 Event Details

-After Turin “Boheme” would not immediately become a staple of the operatic repertory.
-It had its La Scala premiere in 1897, was revived in 1900 and then not performed there until 1916.
-Similarly, Bologna, first heard it in 1896 and then not again until twenty years later.
+Boheme had its La Scala premiere in 1897, was revived in 1900, and then not performed there until 1916.
+Similarly, Bologna first heard it in 1896 and then not again until twenty years later.

-Outside of Italy, “Boheme” would also take time to establish itself in the repertories of major opera houses in Austria, England, France and Germany.
+Outside of Italy, Boheme took even longer to establish itself in the repertories of major opera houses in Austria, England, France, and Germany.
 And yet, by 2023, the Metropolitan Opera had produced it nearly 1400 times!
-If only those early critics and theatre general managers could be alive today to see how misguided they had been!!
+If only those early critics and theater general managers were alive today to see how misguided they had been.

 We will offer in-person options at Prosser for future Opera Talks when we are able to do so.